gomorpheus/morpheus-docs/administration/roles/role_permissions.rst

       * - Admin: Integrations
         - None, Read, Full
         - This allows or disallows full or read access to |AdmInt|.
         - The Administration Integrations tab is where many new or existing integration types can be configured.
-These include Chef, Puppet, Ansible, Salt Master, Ansible Tower, vRealize Orchestrator, Microsoft DNS, PowerDNS, Route 53, Git, GitHub, Docker, Jenkins, ServiceNow, Cherwell, Remedy, ACI, and Venafi.
+These include Chef, Puppet, Ansible, Ansible Tower, vRealize Orchestrator, Microsoft DNS, PowerDNS, Route 53, Git, GitHub, Docker, Jenkins, ServiceNow, Cherwell, Remedy, ACI, and Venafi.
         - This permission is recommended for those responsible for the integration between |morpheus| and integrated technologies.
         -
       * - Admin: License Settings